HIGHER EDUCATION (110 ILCS 27/) Dual Credit Quality Act.

 (B) An instructor who does not meet the faculty

-credential standards allowed by the Higher Learning Commission to determine minimally qualified faculty may teach dual credit courses if the instructor has a professional development plan, approved by the institution and shared with the State Board of Education no later than January 1, 2025, to raise his or her credentials to be in line with the credentials under subparagraph (A) of this paragraph (1).
-The institution shall have 30 days to review the plan and approve an instructor professional development plan that is in line with the credentials set forth in paragraph (2) of this Section.
-The institution shall not unreasonably withhold approval of a professional development plan.
-These approvals shall be good for as long as satisfactory progress toward the completion of the credential is demonstrated, but in no event shall a professional development plan be in effect for more than 3 years from the date of its approval or after January 1, 2028, whichever is sooner.
-A high school instructor whose professional development plan is not approved by the institution may appeal to the Illinois Community College Board or the Board of Higher Education, as appropriate.
+credential standards allowed by the Higher Learning Commission to determine minimally qualified faculty may teach dual credit courses if the instructor has a professional development plan, approved by the postsecondary institution and shared with the State Board of Education, to raise his or her credentials to be in line with the credentials under subparagraph (A) of this paragraph (1).
+The postsecondary institution shall have 30 days to review the plan and approve an instructor professional development plan that is in line with the credentials set forth in paragraph (2) or (2.5) of this Section.
+The postsecondary institution shall not unreasonably withhold approval of a professional development plan.
+These approvals shall be good for as long as satisfactory progress toward the completion of the credential is demonstrated, but in no event shall a professional development plan be in effect for more than 3 years from the date of its approval.
+A high school instructor whose professional development plan is not approved by the postsecondary institution may appeal to the Illinois Community College Board or the Board of Higher Education, as appropriate.

 (C) The Illinois Community College Board and